 Managing Risk in Rapid Renewal Projects (R09)

-The guidelines and training materials provide agencies with a greater understanding of potential risks associated with rapid renewal projects, as well as possible mitigation strategies.
+Guidelines and training materials provide agencies with a greater understanding of potential risks associated with rapid renewal projects, and possible mitigation strategies.
 Training materials will assist transportation agencies with integrating this planning approach on a broader scale.

 In the Field